mlund/virial/README.md

 3. normalize data and replace tail with fitted Yukawa potential,
 4. integrate to get the osmotic second virial coefficient,
 5. plot the result using `matplotlib`.
-6. save the resulting potential of mean force, `wofr.dat`, which should smoothly go to zero for long distances
+6. save the resulting potential of mean force to the file `wofr.dat`.

 ~~~~
 virial.py gofr.dat wofr.dat --pot dh --guess 30 0 -z 1 1 --range 100 200 --norm 3d --plot